Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Biography Card/README.md

 - 🎨 **Smooth Hover Overlay** – Clean overlay animation on mouse hover
 - ✍️ **Clean Typography** – Easy-to-read text with balanced spacing
 - 🔗 **External “Read More” Button** – Opens detailed bio in a new tab
 - 📱 **Mobile-Friendly Layout** – Adjusts beautifully on small devices
+- 🧩 **Reusable Component** – Can be integrated into any webpage or portfolio

   ## 🚀 How to Run